 Dem rep on Weinstein scandal: Women have ‘responsibility’ to watch their attire and behavior

-A Democratic congresswoman from Texas suggested in a local TV interview that women bear a certain “responsibility” when it comes to sexual harassment, saying their attire and behavior can be “inviting.”
+A Democratic congresswoman suggested in a local TV interview that women bear a certain “responsibility” when it comes to sexual harassment, saying their attire and behavior can be “inviting.”

 Rep. Eddie Bernice Johnson, D-Texas, later sought to clarify her comments and explained they came from an "old-school"perspective.